PhysicsZhang/academic-physics/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Physics Zhang is a student of Nanjing University of Information Science&Technology now.
+His research interests include physics, human geography and complex systems.
+He set up this website for the sharing of his notes and the gathering of comrades.
+He is very sorry for his poor English.

 Physics Zhang is one of my names.
+I am very happy to meet every comrade.
+If you want, maybe it is a good choice to join my qq(please send e-mail to me).